 •Assist the Director in the overall management of the unit and perform Director’s duties in Director’s absence.

-•A master’s degree or pursuing a graduate degree from an accredited university and at least six years of experience in one or a combination of the following: financial administration, accounting, compliance or investigative auditing, fraud reviews, forensic accounting, budget administration, economics, finance, fiscal or economic research, fiscal management, personnel or public administration, program evaluation; or a related area; OR a satisfactory combination of education and experience in the areas described above.
-At least three years of experience must have been in a supervisory capacity.
+•A master’s degree or pursuing a graduate degree from an accredited university and at least six years of experience, at least three in a supervisory capacity, in one or a combination of the following: financial administration, accounting, compliance or investigative auditing, fraud reviews, forensic accounting, budget administration, economics, finance, fiscal or economic research, fiscal management, personnel or public administration, program evaluation, or a related area; OR a satisfactory combination of education and experience in the areas described above.

-•New York City residency must be obtained within 90 days of starting the position.
+•New York City residency within 90 days of starting the position.

 How TO APPLY:

-TO APPLY FOR CONSIDERATION, Please email, fax or mail your resume and cover letter including salary history to:
+TO APPLY FOR CONSIDERATION, Please email, or mail your resume and cover letter including current salary/salary requirements to:

 The Campaign Finance Board is a nonpartisan, independent city agency that enhances the role of New York City residents in elections.
 The CFB’s mission is to increase voter participation and awareness, provide campaign finance information to the public, enable more citizens to run for office, strengthen the role of small contributors, and reduce the potential for actual or perceived corruption.